srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/14-Manage access with RBAC.md

     | -- | -- |
     | Resource group | **myRGRBAC-[DeploymentId]** |

-      **Note**: Deployment ID can be obtained from the Lab Environment output page.
+     **Note:** Deployment ID can be obtained from the Lab Environment output page.

 4. Click on the existing resource group

 5. You will be directed to the overview page of the resource group